We'll find ways to simulate that smell

 - Somewhat inverted in Origen's notion of Hell.
 Hell itself was a level... of Heaven.

-- The Outer Planes in Dungeons & Dragons, both good and bad (and neutral and lawful and chaotic) are almost always divided into different layers.
+- Dungeons & Dragons: The Upper Planes, both good and bad (and neutral and lawful and chaotic) are almost always divided into different layers.
 However, a soul's actions in life determine which plane they end up on, usually not which layer of that plane.
 Those who lived a Lawful Evil existence wind up in Baator where their immortal soul is tortured to empower the devils who rule the plane, evil warlords may face an eternity of mindless conflict on the Infernal Battlefield of Acheron, Chaotic Good fighters meanwhile get to enjoy a Warrior Heaven in Ysgard, and True Neutral souls gravitate toward the Concordant Domain of the Outlands at the hub of the Great Wheel of planes.

 - The Nine Hells of Baator are obviously inspired by Dante, but the individual layers are tailored more to the Archdevils who rule them rather than a particular type of damned soul.
 Dis for example is an infernal metropolis organized as an Orwellian police state under the paranoid schemer Dispater, while Maladomini is a reeking ruin fit for Baalzebul, the disgusting Lord of Flies.
 Nessus, the lowest level of Baator, is a flat, scorched plain marred by countless canyons containing fortresses where Asmodeus keeps his personal legions in reserve for his long-planned invasion of the Upper Planes... and according to legend, one spiraling fissure, the Serpent's Coil, is where his titanic true form rests in the deepest part of Hell, still bleeding from the wounds sustained by his violent arrival.